mattermost/mattermost-developer-documentation/site/content/blog/2020-12-04-common-i18n-mistakes.md

 Note that the React example uses a feature of react-intl to specify that `remaining` is a number.
 Without it, "0 emails remaining" wouldn't be shown properly because it's a falsey value in JavaScript.

 That is an example of how we can tell react-intl to behave slightly differently though.
-If we use the `plural` modifier, we can specify different text based on the value of `remaining`. go-i18n has a similar feature, but it takes two different versions of the translated string instead of constructing a one that is more complicated.
+If we use the `plural` modifier, we can specify different text based on the value of `remaining`. go-i18n has a similar feature, but it takes two different versions of the translated string instead of constructing one that's more complicated.

 ```jsx
 return (